p-ranav/iris/README.md

 }
 ```

 Now, we can write a client that calls this server.
+Create a client port using `component.create_client`.

 ```cpp
 // client.cpp